You are more than your intrusive thoughts.

 Yes.
 Our pediatric therapy team uses age-appropriate ERP for children and teens.
 Some children develop OCD symptoms following strep infections (PANDAS/PANS).
 Our pediatric psychiatry team coordinates medication when appropriate.
 FDA-approved OCD medications exist for children as young as age 6.
 Read our guide on OCD in children and teens.

-Map triggers and obsessions from least to most distressing.
-ERP always starts at a tolerable level and progresses systematically.
+Map the triggers and obsessions from least to most distressing.
+ERP always starts at a level you can tolerate and moves up from there.

-Gradually approach feared situations or thoughts in a structured, supported way.
-Proves to the brain the feared outcome does not occur.
+Gradually approach the feared situation or thought in a structured, supported way.
+This is what proves to the brain that the feared outcome does not occur.

-Tolerate anxiety without performing the compulsion.
-Over time, anxiety extinguishes and the compulsion loses its power.
+Tolerate the anxiety without performing the compulsion.
+Over time the anxiety extinguishes on its own and the compulsion loses its power.

 Medication helps ERP work better.